-The University has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, physical and mental health resources, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, regarding housing, academic scheduling, transportation and working accommodations, if reasonably available.
-The College is obligated to provide such accommodations, if the complainant requests them and if they are reasonable available, regardless of whether the complainant chooses to report the crime to local law enforcement.
+The University has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals, with written information about their rights and options: their right to file criminal charges as well as the availability of counseling, physical and mental health resources, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, regarding housing, academic scheduling, transportation and working accommodations, if reasonably available.
+The College is obligated to provide such accommodations, if the complainant requests them and if they are reasonable and available, regardless of whether the complainant chooses to report the crime to local law enforcement.
 Students and employees should contact the Vice president for Student Life regarding accommodations.